jdlehman/switcheroo/docs/Switcher.md

 ### basePath (default: '')

 `basePath` is prepended to all path properties in the components inside `Switcher`.
 If `basePath` is set to `/base/path` then a component with path, `/home` will match the path `/base/path/home`.

+### preventUpdate (default: a function returning false)

+`preventUpdate` is an optional function.
+When `preventUpdate` returns true, subsequent renders will not occur despite props changing or route changes.
+This can be useful when animating or doing something in which the presentation of the component is desired to remain static.